namper/machine_learning/README.md

 #### machine learning
-his is repro, where i will be uploading my ML Algorithms
+this is repro, where i will be uploading my ML Algorithms